 Setting Up Your NBN Modem

-Once you’ve snagged that perfect modem, setting it up is next on the agenda.
+Once you’ve snagged that perfect modem with the right NBN compatibility, setting it up is next on the agenda.
 Here’s a simple run-down of steps to get you going:

-- Connect Up: Ensure your Ethernet cable links securely between the UNI-D port on your NBN Connection Box and the WAN port on your modem router.
+- Connect Up: Keep your Ethernet cable linked securely between the UNI-D port on your NBN Connection Box and the WAN port on your modem router.
 For FTTN users, hook up your VDSL2 modem to the phone socket.

 - Power Up: Switch on your NBN Connection Box and wait for the ‘Optical’ and ‘Power’ lights to light up.
 Then, fire up your modem router and hang tight until all lights stabilise.